oauth-wg/oauth-v2-1/draft-parecki-oauth-v2-1.md

-To perform an authorization request with a private-use URI scheme redirect, the native app launches the browser with a standard authorization request, but one where the redirection URI utilizes a private-use URI scheme it registered with the operating system.
+To perform an authorization request with a private-use URI scheme redirect, the native app launches the browser with a standard authorization request, but one where the redirect URI utilizes a private-use URI scheme it registered with the operating system.

 When choosing a URI scheme to associate with the app, apps MUST use a